+Per Share To Total

+Without With Without With

-Per S Per Share Total Without Over- With Over- Without Over- With Over- allotment allotment allotment allotment Underwriting Discounts and Commissions paid by us \$ 1.40 \$ 1.40 \$21,000,000 \$24,150,000 Expenses pavable by us \$ 0.35 \$ 0.31 \$ 5,300,000 \$ 5,300,000
+Over- Over- Over- Over-

+allotment allotment allotment allotment

+Underwriting Discounts and Commissions paid by us \$ \$ \$ \$

+Expenses payable by us \$ \$ \$ \$
-We estimate that our out of pocket expenses for this offering excluding the underwriting discounts and commissions will be approximately \$5.3 million.
-We have also agreed to reimburse the underwriters for up to \$40,000 of expenses related to the review of this offering by the Financial Industry Regulatory Authority, Inc. ("FINRA").
-In accordance with FINRA Rule 5110, this reimbursed fee is deemed underwriting compensation for this offering.

-We have agreed that we will not offer, sell, contract to sell, pledge or otherwise dispose of, directly or indirectly, or file with the Securities and Exchange Commission a registration statement under the Securities Act relating to, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of the representatives for a period of 180 days after the date of this prospectus, except for (1) issuances pursuant to the conversion or exchange of convertible or exchangeable securities or the exercise of warrants or options, in each case outstanding on the date hereof and described in the prospectus and (2) grants of employee stock options pursuant to the terms of a plan in effect on the date hereof and described in the prospectus.
+We estimate that our out of pocket expenses for this offering excluding the underwriting discounts and commissions will be approximately \$.
+We have also agreed to reimburse the underwriters for up to \$ of expenses related to the review of this offering by the Financial Industry Regulatory Authority, Inc. ("FINRA").
+In accordance with FINRA Rule 5110, this reimbursed fee is deemed underwriting compensation for this offering relating to, any shares of our common stock or securities convertible into or exchangeable or exercisable for any shares of our common stock, or publicly disclose the intention to make any offer, sale, pledge, disposition or filing, without the prior written consent of the representatives for a period of 180 days after the date of this prospectus, except for (1) issuances pursuant to the conversion or exchange of convertible or exchangeable securities or the exercise of warrants or options, in each case outstanding on the date hereof and described in the prospectus and (2) grants of employee stock options pursuant to the terms of a plan in effect on the date hereof and described in the prospectus.